Since we just celebrated Mama Mary’s birthday, I think it’s just fitting to post about the Miraculous Mama Mary’s Castle in Simala.

 I was first introduced to this place as a story from my colleagues and friends.
 I then was able to visit it finally with my closest friends and good thing that my friend, let’s call him Friend B already went there before so we were given head’s up on what to expect, etc.

 How to go to Simala: One way to reach Simala is by riding the van that would directly drop you off at Simala Church.
-This is at the Van Terminal in front of South Bus Terminal near the 7-11 as of September 2016.
+This is at the Van Terminal in Junquera St. near San Carlos main, the fare is 100php as of Januay 2018.
 It has been changed for a few times (before it was at the back of Sto.
 Nino Basilica) so keep watch and be updated on where the vans are.
 Another is by bus at South Bus Terminal, but the downside is they don’t go directly to Simala church.
 You still have to ride a habal habal (motorcycle) going up the hill where the Simala church is.
 Third, is of course, by private vehicles or renting a car.

 - If you don’t like crowded places like me, and not fond of long lines, the best time to visit - during weekdays.